National park: First efforts: Hot Springs, Arkansas and Yosemite Valley

 The first effort by the U.S. Federal government to set aside such protected lands was on 20 April 1832, when President Andrew Jackson signed legislation that the 22nd United States Congress had enacted to set aside four sections of land around what is now Hot Springs, Arkansas, to protect the natural, thermal springs and adjoining mountainsides for the future disposal of the U.S. government.
 It was known as Hot Springs Reservation, but no legal authority was established.
 Federal control of the area was not clearly established until 1877.
 The work of important leaders who fought for animal and land conservation were essential in the development of legal action.
 Some of these leaders include President Abraham Lincoln, Laurance Rockefeller, President Theodore Roosevelt, John Muir, and First Lady Lady Bird Johnson to name a few.

 John Muir is today referred to as the "Father of the National Parks" due to his work in Yosemite.
-He published two influential articles in The Century Magazine, which formed the base for the subsequent legislation.
+He published two influential articles in The Century Magazine, which formed the basis for the subsequent legislation.

 President Abraham Lincoln signed an Act of Congress on 1 July 1864, ceding the Yosemite Valley and the Mariposa Grove of giant sequoias (later becoming Yosemite National Park) to the state of California.
 According to this bill, private ownership of the land in this area was no longer possible.
 The state of California was designated to manage the park for "public use, resort, and recreation".
 Leases were permitted for up to ten years and the proceeds were to be used for conservation and improvement.
 A public discussion followed this first legislation of its kind and there was a heated debate over whether the government had the right to create parks.
 The perceived mismanagement of Yosemite by the Californian state was the reason why Yellowstone was put under national control at its establishment six years later.